zamoose/Elbee-Elgee/README.markdown

 #### bbPress version 2.0 (aka "The Plugin") Support ####
 *Based on the bbp_twentyten parent theme provided as a part of the default bbPress plugin install*

-Elbee Elgee has preliminary support for the "plugin-ized" version 2.0 of [bbPress](http://bbpress.org) (the WordPress-based forum solution).
-Templating functionality should not change between bbPress 2.0 beta 3 (the most recent version of bbP as of this writing) and the final release of bbPress version 2.0, so forums should continue to work during that transition period.
+Elbee Elgee features support for the "plugin-ized" version 2.0 of [bbPress](http://bbpress.org) (the WordPress-based forum solution).
+If an active bbPress installation is detected, Elbee Elgee will populate the theme admin page with bbPress-appropriate options.

-**Note:** BuddyPress and the plugin version of bbPress do not currently play well together.
-The combination of the two is not tested under this theme and is in no way recommended, nor will I support it until BuddyPress and bbPress come to an understanding regarding mutual support. *I.e., if you're thinking of running BuddyPress 1.2.x and bbPress 2.0, DON'T.*

 #### Multiple Layouts ####
 The HTML markup, combined with different CSS layout files, offers Elbee Elgee around 30 possible layout configurations right out of the gate.
 You can choose between 1, 2 and 3 column layouts, each of which offers static width, percentage-based and fluid width variants.